codingcatgirl/choo/docs/choo/models.rst

 .. py:class:: Trip

-    A connection from a :py:class:`AbstractLocation` to another :py:class:`AbstractLocation`.
+    A connection from a :py:class:`GeoLocation` to another :py:class:`GeoLocation`.

     It consists of a list of :py:class:`RideSegment` and :py:class:`Way` objects.
 Just iterate over it to get its elements.